synr1xhone/synr1xhone.github.io/_posts/2024-7-8-jellyrec.md

 2. Create my own recommendation system using a neural network, and train it on the user's viewing history.
 However, this approach is more complex and time-consuming, so I am not sure if I will go with this approach.
 The upside is that I get more experience with neural networks.

+{% capture notice %}
+#### Model-based filtering (collaborative filtering)
+- Recommendation based on other user’s rating
+- Jellyfin doesn’t have ratings, but have favorites, so favorites gets 5 (really like), other gets 3 (meh, have not watched yet/don’t really like).
+No movie assigned 0 since user won’t keep a movie they don’t like
+{% endcapture %}

+<div class="notice info">{{ notice | markdownify }}</div>

 ### Training Data

 Since my own jellyfin server is only for myself and a few family members, the training data will be limited.
 So I am thinking of using public datasets like the [MovieLens](https://grouplens.org/datasets/movielens/) dataset to train the recommendation system.